 Best Time to Visit Lake Garda

 It will still be busy but not that crowded.
-If you want to avoid the crowds, visit in April and May or Septemer or October (keep in mind, that during Easter holidays etc. it does get busier even if you are not visiting in July or August).
+If you want to avoid the crowds, visit in April and May or September or October (keep in mind that during the Easter holidays, etc., it does get busier even if you are not visiting in July or August).

-If you visit during off-season (always my preferred time of traveling) you should only keep in mind, that some restaurants might be closed and you might not be able to do all Lake Garda attractions and activities.
+If you visit during the off-season (always my preferred time of traveling), you should only keep in mind that some restaurants might be closed, and you might not be able to do all Lake Garda attractions and activities.

 However, prices will drop if you do not visit during the busy season.

 Lake Garda is Italy´s biggest lake, with a shore length of almost 160 kilometers – this means getting around might take some time.
 My tip: rent a car, and hop on a boat several times to see as much as possible of this gorgeous place.

 Public transportation is not fast, and driving can be nerve-wracking (to some).
 Also, petrol is ridiculously expensive in Lake Garda (Italy has one of the highest petrol prices in all of Europe).

 There is no toll when driving Lake Garda’s shores, but getting to other cities or attractions, like Verona, costs extra when you use the motorways (about 8 to 9 € for 100 km).

 Where to Stay in Lake Garda